olgamunoz/OMB-first-repository/README.md

 ====================

-First code repository: learning how to create a repo making a change to commit a fisrt change
+First code repository: learning how to create a repo

+Making a change to commit a fisrt change

+I do not know how to insert line. now I know